There are four ‘Golden Threads’ to our curriculum. They inform and challenge every learner, including those with SEND, to reach their full potential.

 All pupils with any special educational need or disability have full and equal access to all aspects of our curriculums at KS3 and KS4.
 All pupils in all classes are taught the full national curriculum.
 Our curriculum implementation is forward planned to ensure our teaching is adaptive to maximise knowledge retention and understanding for pupils with SEND.
 All students with additional needs are identified quickly and these needs and suggested strategies are communicated effectively to staff.
 Teachers and LSAs then use adaptive strategies to ensure all students can access the four Golden Threads of our curriculum and therefore make strong spiritual, emotional and academic progress.
 Excellent communication means all stakeholders are fully informed of the additional needs, support and progress of our SEND students.
 For more information on our SEND provision at St Matthew’s please visit this page of our website SEN & Disability Arrangements | St Matthew's RC High School (smrchs.com)

-In addition to providing academic expertise, the curriculum will include opportunities for students to improve their literacy and numeracy skills.
+Woven through our curriculum is cultural enrichment, developing the whole pupil and supporting their development as citizens both in modern Britain and globally.
+In addition to providing subject specific expertise, the curriculum will include opportunities for students to improve their literacy and numeracy skills.
 These skills are discreetly delivered though different subject areas, but also an explicit timetabled activity through our form time curriculum.
-It will also include a comprehensive careers education programme, and will ensure students understand British values.
-Furthermore, the curriculum will give students the opportunity to understand how to make healthy choices, how to keep safe and how to understand risks in life.
+Explicit PSHE lessons taught by subject specialists ensure a comprehensive careers education programme, and will ensure students understand our British values and how to be active citizens in their community and beyond.
+It supports our pupils to form healthy relationships make healthy choices, look after their physical and mental health.
+Furthermore, it signposts support for pupils to ensure they know how to keep themselves safe.

 Our curriculum framework adheres to the statutory requirements for all maintained schools in England.
 Below are the subjects taught at KS3 and 4.